 “Optional Activities” are fully included in the cost of your program, but you can choose to not do these activities.

 “Add-On Activities” are not included in the cost of your program and must be paid for separately.
 Add-on activities are rare, but include things like skydiving, bungee jumping, or weekend side-trips.
 Not every program has add-on activities.

 For more information, email email@example.com

-This program is limited to 20 students and will have 2 western staff (male and female, mostly from the USA) as well as 1 local Thai staff.
+This program is limited to 16 students and will have at least 2 non-local staff (male and female) as well as 1 local Thai staff.

 During this trip we will be eating at local restaurants, sandwich shops and also at the hotels.
-We will be eating a variety of Thai food as well as some western food as well.
+We will be eating a variety of Thai food as well as some western food.
 We will be able to cater for almost all diets (vegetarian, vegan, lactose intolerant, etc.)